sumsjp/Quantified-Strategies/TRADING STRATEGIES Backtested - Shorts.md

 [[Youtube]](https://www.youtube.com/watch?v=hAkoewf_QKI&list=PLHFlSdhbIZ6SuK0pQdrJzhoFuUb-efjGq)

-The trading strategy you're referring to is based on a seasonal effect known as the "Turn of the Month" strategy.
-Here's a concise summary:
+### Article Summary: Turn of the Month Strategy in the Stock Market

+#### Themes:
+- Seasonal effects in the stock market.
+- Short-term trading strategies.

+#### Trading Products:
+- SP 500 (S&P 500 index).

+#### Strategy Details:
-- **Buy Signal**: Enter a long position on the fifth trading day of the month.
+- **Buy Signal**: On the fifth last trading day of the month.
-- **Sell Signal**: Exit the trade and go flat (or take a short position) on the third trading day after the new moon, which typically corresponds to the later part of the month.
+- **Sell Signal**: On the third trading day of the following month.
+- **Execution**: Intraday or short-term holdings.

+#### Backtest Performance:
-This strategy has been noted for capturing all the gains in the S&P 500 since 1960, suggesting it leverages significant market patterns during these specific time frames.
+- Captured all gains in the SP 500 since 1960.

+#### Conclusions:
+- The strategy leverages a strong seasonal effect, consistently capturing market gains during the specified timeframes.
 </details>

 <details>